tanksdude/tanks-game/tanks-game/docs/list-of-levels.md

 Tested "enclosing" the main part of the level.
 There's definitely a nugget of something usable here.

+## [DEV] Unnamed Level 5

+* Types: "dev", "random-dev"
+* Internal name: `unnamed5`
+* Default color: `(1.0, 1.0, 1.0)`

+Showcase of something where Ginormous Turret's old behavior made sense.
+Ginormous Turret, back when it was made solely because "big turret funny" without an actual plan, would shoot out a bunch of big bullets at once that could destroy walls.
+Since that was objectively bad and unfinished behavior, Ginormous Turret now behaves very differently, but I made this as a reminder to that time.

+## [DEV] Unnamed Level 6

+* Types: "dev", "random-dev"
+* Internal name: `unnamed6`
+* Default color: `(1.0, 1.0, 1.0)`

+Very unfinished test level featuring a different starting position.

+## [DEV] Unnamed Level 7

+* Types: "dev", "random-dev"
+* Internal name: `unnamed7`
+* Default color: `(1.0, 1.0, 1.0)`

+Test level with four symmetric Patrolling Turrets.
+Not worth pursuing further, but it is interesting.

 ## [DEV] No Walls 1

 * Types: "dev", "random-dev"